 - due to environmental regulations things changes quickly and, above all, it looks different in different countries.

 Another thing to consider is the finish you want on the parts when they have been plated.
 The coating is 5-10µm so any imperfection on the item's surface will be visible when you get the part back, actually even more than before.
-If the surface is to be visible, like the brake fluid or brake booster can, it has to be buffed and polished into perfection before you hand over the part to the plating guy (especially for parts that are to be chromed and look perfect).
-Or you let them do the polishing.
-But it is often expensive since it is time consuming (on top of that a very dirty work).
-After a couple of polishing failures myself I have the highest respect for the polishers.
+If the surface is to be visible and you want the surface to look good, it has to be buffed and polished into perfection before you hand over the part to the plating company (especially for parts that are to be chromed and look perfect).
+Or you let them do the very dirty and time-consuming polishing/buffing.
+It is often expensive but after a couple of polishing/buffing failures myself I have the highest respect for these guys.